Dinosaur Park: Later history

 Grants in the 1960s allowed the park to be updated.
 The city refurbished the sculptures, walkways, and landscaping, and added a larger parking lot and a new concession and gift shop.
 On June 21, 1990, the park was listed on the National Register of Historic Places.
 Only the original five sculptures were listed on the register.

-As of 2023, a $3 million renovation project is currently being carried out to renovate the walkways and stairs, among other improvements, and is scheduled to be completed in mid-2024.
+The Rapid City Council approved a $3.5 million accessibility improvement project in March 2022.
+Work on the project began in the fall of 2022, with all work completed by August 2024.

 Dinosaurs and facilities

 Dinosaurs represented in the park include Apatosaurus, Tyrannosaurus rex, Triceratops, Stegosaurus, and an Edmontosaurus annectens.
 A Protoceratops and a Dimetrodon were added later on and are located near the gift shop and parking lot.
 With the exception of the Protoceratops, the selected dinosaurs were based on fossils found in South Dakota and the Western United States.